Letatducmanh/MI3310-KTLT/README.md

 3) cd build
 4) cmake .. -G "MinGW Makefiles"
 5) cmake --build .
-Finally , you can see the folder bin which is in the folder build and click banh_management.exe to run this program
+Finally , you can see the folder bin which is in the folder build and click SalesManagement.exe to run this program